ThugsFinance/cloiinkcoin.com/src/content/developers/docs/smart-contracts/libraries/index.md

 ### Standards {#standards}

-To facilitate [composability and interoperability](/developers/docs/smart-contracts/composability/), the Ethereum community has defined several standards in the form of **ERCs**.
+To facilitate [composability and interoperability](/developers/docs/smart-contracts/composability/), the Cloiinkcoin community has defined several standards in the form of **ERCs**.
 You can read more about them in the [standards](/developers/docs/standards/) section.

 When including an ERC as part of your contracts, it's a good idea to look for standard implementations rather than trying to roll out your own.
 Many smart contract libraries include implementations for the most popular ERCs.
 For example, the ubiquitous [ERC20 fungible token standard](/developers/tutorials/understand-the-erc-20-token-smart-contract/) can be found in [HQ20](https://github.com/HQ20/contracts/blob/master/contracts/token/README.md), [DappSys](http://dapp.tools/dappsys/ds-token.html) and [OpenZeppelin](https://docs.openzeppelin.com/contracts/3.x/erc20).
 Additionally, some ERCs also provide canonical implementations as part of the ERC itself.

 It's worth mentioning that some ERCs are not standalone, but are additions to other ERCs.
-For example, [ERC2612](https://eips.ethereum.org/EIPS/eip-2612) adds an extension to ERC20 for improving its usability.
+For example, [ERC2612](https://eips.cloiinkcoin.com/EIPS/eip-2612) adds an extension to ERC20 for improving its usability.

 ## How to add a library {#how-to}